 When studying Sound and Film at art school, I spent most weekends renting as much equipment as possible, wheeling it into my dorm room, and staying up late creating work.
 I've been called a workaholic for this kind of behavior and maybe it's true; I really love working on meaningful projects.

-BlueCrew creates apps for on-demand staffing (temp work) but with a twist: workers receive full benefits as if they were full time employees.
-This includes minimum wage protection, overtime / sick pay, workers' comp., etc. They connect people to jobs like light industrial work, hospitality, and logistics, providing opportunities at varying skill levels.
+Bluecrew creates apps for on-demand staffing (temp work) but with a twist: workers receive W-2 status and everything that comes with it.
+This includes minimum wage protection, overtime / sick pay, workers' comp., eligibility for healthcare, etc. Bluecrew connects people to jobs like light industrial work, hospitality, and logistics, providing opportunities at varying skill levels.

 Temp work also provides flexibility and autonomy to those with atypical schedules like single parents, students, artists, musicians, etc. More importantly, the future of work feels fragile right now.
 Automation, artificial intelligence, climate change, populism, and other things I'm probably forgetting are poised to severely disrupt the US economy.
 On-demand staffing can help employers react quickly to disruption or take chances on bold new ideas.